LesterWYoung/QTL-seq/README.md

   -o , --out            Output directory.
 Specified name can exist.
   -F , --filial         Filial generation.
 This parameter must be
                         more than 1.
 [2]
   -t , --threads        Number of threads.
-If you specify the number
+If you specify a number
-                        below one, then QTL-plot will use the threads as many as possible.
+                        below one, then QTL-plot will use as many threads as possible.
 [2]
   -w , --window         Window size (kb).
 [2000]
   -s , --step           Step size (kb).
 [100]
-  -D , --max-depth      Maximum depth of variants which will be used.
-[250] -d , --min-depth      Minimum depth of variants which will be used.
+  -D , --max-depth      Maximum depth (number of reads) per variant (SNP or INDEL)
+                        to be used.
+[250]
+  -d , --min-depth      Minimum depth of variants which will be used.
 [8] -N , --N-rep          Number of replicates for simulation to make
                         null distribution.
 [5000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
-[0.3] -S , --strand-bias    Filter spurious homo genotypes in cultivar using
+[0.3] -S , --strand-bias    Filter spurious homozygous genotypes in cultivar using
                         strand bias.
-If ADF (or ADR) is higher than this cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
+If ADF (or ADR) is higher than this cutoff when ADR (or ADF) is 0, then the SNP will be filtered out.
 If you want to supress this filtering, please set this cutoff to 0.
-[7] -e , --snpEff         Predict causal variant using SnpEff.
+[7] -e , --snpEff         Predict causative variants using SnpEff.
 Please check available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
   --indel               Plot SNP-index with INDEL.
-  --fig-width           Width allocated in chromosome figure.
-[7.5] --fig-height          Height allocated in chromosome figure.
-[4.0] --white-space         White space between figures.
+Default is to plot SNPs only --fig-width           Width of chromosome plots.
+[7.5] --fig-height          Height of chromosome plots.
+[4.0] --white-space         White space between plots.
 (This option
-                        only affect vertical direction.)
+                        only affect the vertical separation.)
 [0.6] --version             show program's version number and exit
 ```
 QTL-plot is included in QTL-seq.
-QTL-seq run QTL-plot after making VCF.
-Then, QTL-plot will work with default parameters.
-If you want to change some parameters, you can use VCF inside of `(OUT_DIR/30_vcf/QTL-seq.vcf.gz)` to retry plotting process like below.
+QTL-plot will automatically run after QTL-seq has generated a VCF file using the default parameters.
+If you want to generate plots using altered parameters, use the VCF file generated by QTL-seq `(OUT_DIR/30_vcf/QTL-seq.vcf.gz)` in QTL-plot.
+An example is shown below.

 ```
 $ qtlplot -v OUT_DIR/30_vcf/QTL-seq.vcf.gz \